-6.3 Any document required by this permit to be submitted to the MDEQ shall contain a certification signed by a responsible official stating that, based on information and belief formed after reasonable inquiry, the statements and information in the document are true, accurate and complete.
+Any document required by this permit to be submitted to the DEQ shall contain a certification signed by a responsible official stating that, based on information and belief formed after reasonable inquiry, the statements and information in the document are true, accurate and complete.

-- 6.4 For Emission Point AA-000 (Facility Wide), the permit shall submit a monitoring report annually in accordance with Condition 6.2.
-This report shall provide the following: - (a) The identification of each coating, adhesive, solvent or other VOC or HAP containing material used; - (b) The VOC and HAP content(s) of each coating, adhesive, solvent, or other VOC or

-HAP containing material used;
+- 6.4 For the entire facility, the permittee shall submit a monitoring report annually in accordance with Condition 6.2.
+This report shall provide the following: - (a) The identification of each coating, adhesive, solvent or other VOC or HAP containing material used; - (b) The VOC and HAP content(s) of each coating, adhesive, solvent, or other VOC or HAP containing material used; - (c) The total gallons of each coating, adhesive, solvent or other VOC or HAP containing material used in each consecutive 12-month period;

-- (c) The total gallons of each coating, adhesive, solvent or other VOC or HAP containing material used in each consecutive 12-month period; - (d) The total VOC emission rate, the emission rate of each individual HAP and the total HAP mission rate in tons per month and tpy for each consecutive 12-month period.
+(d) The total VOC emission rate, the emission rate of each individual HAP and the total HAP mission rate in tons per month and tpy for each consecutive 12-month period.